simo-91/CalNetExploreR/README.md

 ## Installation

-You can install the development version of CalNetExploreR from GitHub using the following commands:
+You can install the development version of CalciumNetExploreR from GitHub using the following commands:

 Install devtools if you haven't already:

 `install.packages("devtools")`

 The `CalciumNetExploreR` package relies on several R packages for its functionality.
-Make sure to install these dependencies before using `CalNetExploreR`.
+Make sure to install these dependencies before using `CalciumNetExploreR`.
 You can install these packages using the command `install.packages("package_name")`.

 Here is the list of dependencies: